-85% of British Adults Are Now Worried About Climate Change
+85% of Adults in the UK Are Worried About Climate Change

 It's the highest number since pollsters starting asking the question in 2005.

 Do you ever feel like the news is just a mashup of trailers for disaster movies?